Four chairs on a grassy area made of old wine barrels at a winery in Paso Robles.

 Halter Ranch is on a huge property of 2,700-acres with most of the land untouched and 180-acres of it for growing grapes and walnuts.

 The land was purchased in 2000 and in the early days, the tasting room was out of a renovated Victorian farmhouse.
-The current tasting room opened up in 2016 and is beautiful!

 A lovely wood covered bridge leading up to Halter Ranch tasting room.